Providence Friars men's ice hockey: Return to prominence

 In 2011 former Union bench boss Nate Leaman was brought in and the team responded by winning its first playoff round in over a decade.
 By year two the team had a winning record and in the third season Leaman had led Providence to its first 20+ win year since 2001.
 In 2015, led by junior goaltender Jon Gillies, Providence won 26 games (the most since 1983) and finished tied for second in Hockey East.
 Despite this the team was upset in the quarterfinals by New Hampshire and had to wait to see if they could get in on the strength of their record.
-The Friars did manage to secure of the last at-large berths and opened the tournament against 4th overall seeded Miami.
+The Friars did manage to secure of one the last at-large berths and opened the tournament against 4th overall seeded Miami.
 Providence posted an enormous 4-goal second period in their backyard to build a 6–2 lead but the RedHawks came storming back with three extra-attacker goals late in the third.
 Brandon Tanev ended the comeback bid with an empty-netter to advance Providence to the Regional Final.
 After the first game jitters Gillies appeared to find his game and limited Denver and Omaha to a single goal each in the next two contests to lead Providence back to the National Championship game.
 30 years after their first title tilt it appears that Providence would again lose out but after BU netminder Matt O'Connor dropped the puck into his own net to tie the game the momentum swing in the Friars' direction allowing Tanev to score the game-winning goal just over two minutes later.

 Leaman continues to lead the Friars and had led the program to six consecutive tournament berths winning at least one game in four of those years.
 Leaman currently sits 3rd all-time in program wins and is #1 in winning percentage (as of 2019).